jjzhou012/Ethident/README.md

 ## Data
-Download data from this [page](https://www.notion.so/jjzhou/Ethident-Data-861199675dc7454eb36157eeee09cf5b) and place it under the 'data/' path.
+Download data in PYG format from this [page](https://www.notion.so/jjzhou/Ethident-Data-861199675dc7454eb36157eeee09cf5b) and place it under the 'data/' path.

+Note that we store the raw block data (downloaded from the xblock platform) in the neo4j database, which is huge, so we are not ready to publish it.
+You can download the raw block data from the xblock platform.

 ## Usage
 Execute the following bash commands in the same directory where the code resides: